Lujker/Sqlite3-editor/README.md

 # Sqlite3-editor
-Simple editor .db files on sqlite3
+Simple editor .db files on sqlite3, written to work at my University